PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 Sdc is the lowest level layer in OpenSubdiv.
-Its intent is to separate the core subdivision details from any particular representation of a mesh (it was previously bound to Hbr) to facilate other classes both internal and external to OpenSubdiv generating consistent results.
+Its intent is to separate the core subdivision details from any particular representation of a mesh (it was previously bound to Hbr) to facilitate the generation of consistent results to other mesh representations, both internal and external to OpenSubdiv.

 The functionality can be divided roughly into three sections: